raqmxo/hello-world/README.md

 Hi programmers!

 We're another kind beens.
-Hopping you decie to change for good.
+Hopping you decide to change for good.

 Best regards from nowhere.